kibihrchak/kibihrchak.github.io/_posts/analysis/2020-07-03-line-length-limit.md

     1. Lower CPL limit stimulates use of narrower viewport, which leaves horizontal space for other windows, or stimulates multiple side-by-side viewport use.
+8. Usability:
+    1. If document file paragraphs are not broken, this makes grep search for more than a single word queries possible.
+    2. Large CPL limit may prove diffing difficult as the tools usually don't wrap text, so horizontal scrolling is needed.

+### Decision Examples

+[TODO]

 ## Resources